ValeriaPante/coordinatedActivity/README.md

 There is an extended body of research that focuses on the detection of users belonging to influence campaigns.

 This repository holds the implementation of state-of-the-art detection methods focused on building similarity networks of users based on different suspicious behavioural traces:
-- Fast Retweet (Pacheco et al., 2020)
+- Fast Retweet
-- Co-Retweet (Pacheco et al., 2021)
+- Co-Retweet
-- Co-URL (Gabriel  et al., 2023)
+- Co-URL
-- Hashtag Sequence (Pacheco et al., 2021)
+- Hashtag Sequence
-- Text Similarity (Pacheco et al., 2020)
+- Text Similarity

 Additionally, you can find a Co-sharing implementation which generalizes the five methods and can potentially work for any kind of feature that a user can share.

 The state-of-art methods were used all together to have a comprehensive overview of users similarity across multiple features.
 To do this, the utils script provides a function that allows to merge multiple similarity networks.
-In this script, you can also find the function for the computation of the centrality of a user in a network, method used to detect coordinated users.
+In the same script, you can also find the function for the computation of centrality properties in a given network - needed in our method to identify coordinated users.

 ```
 @inproceedings{luceri2024unmasking,